Dunder Mifflin Logo

 Dunder Mifflin LogoDunder Mifflin Logo PNG

 The company’s name is shrouded in darkness because, in reality, it does not exist.
-The Dunder Mifflin logo hints at the white printing paper and hints that the writers intended the firm’s office to help streamline the way business is done in client offices.
+The Dunder Mifflin logo evokes white printing paper and suggests that the writers intended the firm’s office to streamline how business is conducted in client offices.

 Dunder Mifflin: Brand overview